ThembiNsele/ClimateMind-Backend/README.md

 ## Api documentation

-[Swagger Documentation](http://localhost:5000/swagger) is available, detailing the API endpoints and how they should be used.
-Whilst in development this can be found at [http://localhost:5000/swagger](http://localhost:5000/swagger).
+[Auto Documentation](http://localhost:5000/documentation) is available, detailing the API endpoints and how they should be used.

 ---